rlopez1j/foodhat/README.md

 ## TODO:
-1. Refactor front-end and create a SocketIO Service
-   - Create a service for google maps thing too.
-Might need to update the code all together
+1. Finish frontend rewrite
 2. Add models where needed
-3. Once `HatComponent` is refactored, refine interactions with SocketIO (e.g. what do do when restaurant selection is initiated)
-4. Switch from sessions to JWT tokens and add authorization to SocketIO in backend
-5. Switch to MongoDB
+3. Investigate if I should split Socket Service and backend api into two distinct microservices
+4. Look into deployment strategies and possibly dockerize everything
+   - see if I need k8

 ### Issues:
 1. see issues page

 ### PROGRESS:
+Rebuilding frontend with React
+Switched from Sessions to JWT
+Changed to MogoDB from FireStore
 Added Redis for horizontal scaling and for in-memory data-store.
 Refactored `hat-socket` by adding supporting services.